-If you’ve already decided you don’t like Brussels sprouts, it’s probably because at some point in your life someone served you some where their tasty, nutty, sweet flavor was boiled away.
+If you’ve already decided you don’t like Brussels sprouts, it’s probably because at some point in your life someone served you somewhere their tasty, nutty, sweet flavor was boiled away.
 When you learn how to cook them properly, you may find them totally yummy!

-Brussels sprouts look like mini cabbages and are in fact in the same family.
+They look like mini cabbages and are in fact in the same family.

 5 Health Benefits of Brussels Sprouts